 LFTC is able to provide training in any of its aircraft, or in your personally owned aircraft.
 We offer in-house training for other Certificates and Ratings including:

 - Flight Instructor – Instrument

-* Commercial Pilot Certification is offered in ourmulti-engine aircraft (The multi-engine rating is a prerequisite).
-The pilot may then receive a Commercial Pilot Certificate ASEL as an add on.
+* Commercial Pilot Certification is offered in our single engine aircraft.
+The pilot may then receive a Commercial Pilot Certificate AMEL as an add on.